FtuoilXelrash/CelestialBarrage/README.txt

 INTENSITY SETTINGS:

 Each intensity level is fully customizable.
-The DamageMultiplier setting applies globally to all intensity levels.
+Global multiplier settings apply to all intensity levels.

-Global Setting:
+Global Settings:
 {
   "IntensitySettings": {
     "DamageMultiplier": 1.0,
+    "ItemDropMultiplier": 1.0,
     "Mild": { ... },
     "Medium": { ... },
     "Extreme": { ... }
   }
 }
 - DamageMultiplier (float): Global multiplier for all rocket damage (default: 1.0 = 100% full damage).
 Applies to all intensity levels.
+- ItemDropMultiplier (float): Global multiplier for all item drop quantities across all intensity levels (default: 1.0 = 100%).
+Scales the min/max ranges for all dropped items.
+Use 0.5 for 50% drops, 2.0 for double drops, etc.

 Below are the default configurations for each intensity level: